Engineering, control and longitudinal readout of Floquet qubits: Single-qubit operations

 In \cref{Figure_XGate_Floquet_Qubits}(c), we plot the quasiphase spectra associated with the Hamiltonian \cref{TLS_FLoquet_with_Drive} for commensurate ratios $\omega_{d2}/\omega_{d1}$ with small numerators.
-The different subplots illustrate the discrete quasiphase spectra for different values of the numerator $q$.
-The difference between the two quasiphases $\phi^F_{1}$ and $\phi^F_{2}$ exhibits a local minimum over all the subplots around $\omega_{d2}/\omega_{d1}\approx 0.04$ which is linked to an avoided crossing characterizing the resonance of the second drive with the Floquet qubit and thus yields the gate rate.
-The analytical approximation obtained in the previous subsection shows good agreement when the parameter choice satisfies the RWA conditions.
+The different subplots illustrate the discrete quasiphase spectra for different values of the numerator $p$. \ag{The continuous black curves are obtained from the RWA form of the gate rate in \cref{Quasienergies_RWA}.
+It should be seen as continuous modulo~$2\pi$ but at this stage it is hard to unfold, which also explains why we distinguish the computed eigenvalues by sorting them.
+The visual horizontal contraction of the curve for increasing $p$ is the direct effect of the normalisation of smaller first Brillouin zones with an increasing number of foldings.} The difference between the two quasiphases $\phi^F_{0}$ and $\phi^F_{1}$ exhibits a local minimum over all the subplots around $\omega_{d2}/\omega_{d1}\approx 0.04 \approx 2\varepsilon_{d1} / \omega_{d1}$ which is linked to an avoided crossing characterizing the resonance of the control drive with the Floquet qubit and thus yields the gate rate (see \cref{Appendix_II_Numerical_approach} for details on obtaining these plots).
+The analytical approximation of the previous subsection is in good agreement when the parameter choice satisfies the RWA conditions, as is the case here.

 A precise numerical estimate of the size of this anticrossing, valid without any RWA, is obtained by increasing the maximum allowed numerator at the cost of longer simulations.
-A detailed procedure for extracting the local minimum corresponding to the avoided crossing can be found in \cref{Appendix_I_Numerical_approach}.
-Notably, we mitigate the need for intensive numerical simulations by taking advantage of Dysolve \citep{shillitoFastDifferentiableSimulation2020a}, a recent semi-analytic solver capturing the effects of oscillatory terms in the system Hamiltonian and whose performances are discussed in \cref{Appendix_I_Numerical_approach}.

-The validity of the approach presented here goes beyond the two-level approximation used in this work and can easily be extented to, for example, the higher energy levels of Floquet qubits.
+In particular, \cref{Figure_Appendix_A_Wall_time}(b) in \cref{Appendix_II_Numerical_approach} shows that a lower bound of around $10^{-3}~$rad for the precision which can be obtained within the RWA even with this favorable parameter choice.
+Here, we avoid intensive numerical simulations by taking advantage of Dysolve \citep{shillitoFastDifferentiableSimulation2020a}, a semi-analytical solver whose performance in determining the time-evolution operator of the Hamiltonian in \cref{TLS_FLoquet_with_Drive} is discussed in \cref{Appendix_II_Numerical_approach}.
+The validity of the approach presented here goes beyond the two-level approximation used in this work and can, for example, easily be extended to multi-level Floquet qubits.